louisradtke/rdpms-core/README.md

    - pipeline job instances
    - job queue (not for dispatchment or scheduling)
    - artifacts (redundant to data files/sets?
 UI may accept data of specific type (PNG vs. MCAP) instead of artifact in general.)
+   - Think of mutability of datasets and files
-4. create interfaces and mockups for:
+3. create interfaces and mockups for:
    - general system configuration
    - data stores
    - pipelines
-5. create REST ASP.NET API
+4. create REST ASP.NET API
+5. build debugging system (eval docker)

 ### Phase 2: Web UI setup